Methods of managing Māori land: Trusts, incorporations and reservations

 Financial issues: Bank accounts and tax obligations

-A separate bank account must be set up to receive any money from the land that’s subject to the trust.
+A separate bank account should be set up to receive any money from the land or interests that are part of the trust.

-For information about Inland Revenue’s Kaitakawaenga Māori service, see “Other resources” at the end of this chapter.
+For information about Inland Revenue’s Kaitakawaenga Māori service, see “Where to go for more support” at the end of this chapter.

 Note: Beneficiaries must also specify in their yearly tax returns that they have received money from a trust.